Frank Stella, Then Came a Stick and Beat the Dog, 1984, from Illustrations After El Lissitzky's Had Gadya

 About the Framing:

-Framed to museum-grade, conservation standards Frank Stella Then Came a Stick and Beat the Dog, 1984 from Illustrations After El Lissitzky's Had Gadya is presented in a complementary moulding, mats and optical grade Plexiglas.
+Framed to museum-grade, conservation standards Frank Stella Then Came a Stick and Beat the Dog, 1984 from Illustrations After El Lissitzky's Had Gadya is presented in a complementary molding, mats and optical grade Plexiglas.